slowernews/wisdom-tldr/chapters/chapter_appendix.md

 You attract what you are.

 Love is what happens to men and women that don’t know each other.
 Love doesn’t hurt, expectations do.
 Every person feels loved in a different form.

+Hints:

+- We fall in love with someone because of how they make us feel about ourselves.
+- We’re always looking for somebody that looks for us.
+First parents, then a lover.
+Screens give us 100% attention.
+Tech is a compensation.
+- Man’s loyalty is tested when he has everything.
+Woman’s loyalty is tested when her man has nothing.
+- Arguing and insecurity is anti-seductive.
+Familiarity is the death of seduction.
+- Relationships start with "can we talk" to "we need to talk".
+Once you start disliking someone, everything they do is irritating to you.
+A dirty dish by the sink can be a big marriage problem.

 > *"Romance is the glamour which turns the dust of everyday life into a golden haze."
 -- Elinor Glyn*